An In-depth Guide to Invoice Management

 - Rerouting of manpower on more rewarding tasks

 - Cost savings

 - Greater visibility, control and compliance

 - Eco-friendliness and avoidance of paper clutter

-- Better document preservation
+- Better document management and preservation

 Nanonets for smart invoice management

 Nanonets is an AI-based software that can be used to automate and streamline the invoice management of your business.
 The AI engine of Nanonets can be trained with actual invoices, without the need for coding, which makes it customizable to the company.
-The Nanonets engine also has built-in state-of-art algorithms and a strong infrastructure for multi-step invoice approvals.
+The Nanonets engine also has built-in state-of-art algorithms and a strong infrastructure for multi-step invoice AP approvals.
 The Nanonets invoice processing software can be integrated with other systems such as the Mysql database, QuickBooks, or Salesforce and is platform agnostic.
 Nanonets is accurate and scalable, saves time and money for your AP department and supercharges your invoice management protocol, thereby strengthening vendor relationships.